andreaswittmann/project-bot/setup-lf.md

 **Setup completed successfully!** 🚀

-Your Bewerbungs-Bot is now running at: http://localhost:8003
+Your Project Bot is now running at: http://localhost:8003

 Note: Docker uses port 8003 to avoid conflicts with local development (port 8002)